 I first moved to Manchester in early 1990s and later also lived in London and Leeds.
-I have two teenage children and work at St. Bede’s College as an MIS and Examinations Manager.
-I am also a vice-chair of the Association of Czech and Slovak Schools in the UK.
+I have two teenage children and work at St. Bede’s College as an Examinations and Timetabling Manager.
+I am also a vice-chair of the Association of Czech and Slovak Schools in the UK, a Member of the Chartered Institute of Linguists and an Affiliate Member of the Intitute of Translation and Interpreting.
 In my rare free time I love exploring the great outdoors (I am a volunteer for the Duke of Edinburgh Award), skiing, travelling and reading.

 I was born, grew up and studied in Prague.
 I came to Manchester in September 2000 as part of my studies for information services diploma and subsequently a Bachelor degree in Business Studies.
 Although my stay in England was meant to be temporary, fate decided otherwise and I permanently settled in Manchester after getting married in 2003.
 My husband and I have 2 wonderful boys.